 Tips to stay safe

-Behind other vehicles, allow at least two seconds' following distance in good weather and road conditions (three seconds on a highway).
+Allow at least two seconds' following distance behind other vehicles in good weather and road conditions (three seconds on a highway).

 Don't speed up as someone is trying to pass you.
 Help the other driver get back into your lane by slowing down and making room.